 Once your coffee is measured, you can focus on the water temperature, brew time, and grind levels.
 To explain this in the simplest form possible, the finer the grind, the longer the brew time, and the hotter the temperature, the more caffeinated your brew will be.

-Overall, experiment with different amounts until you know which amount of caffeine is ideal for you.
+Experiment with different amounts until you know which caffeine is ideal for you.